zhoudreames/LargeWhite_pig/README.md

 # LargeWhite_pig
-Genome Assembly and Population Analysis of Large White Pigs
+The complete assembly and Population Analysis of Large White Pigs